 The playoffs begin in the month of March.
 All teams make the playoffs.
 The top three teams play the bottom three teams from the regular season standings in a three game round robin.
 This eliminates two of the teams.
 The year wraps up with the four remaining teams playing an single game elimination tournament.

 There is a friendly level of competitiveness.
 Body checking and slapshots are not allowed.
 Each game is refereed by two officials.
 The league runs from the first weekend in October to the last weekend of March.
 All games are played on Sunday nights except for the final playoff tournament which is played on a Saturday.

-The league was named after the Peter Puck cartoon character who first appeared on Hockey Night in Canada the same year the league started.
-The character retired in 1980 but the league has lived on.
+The league was named after the Peter Puck cartoon character who first appeared on Hockey Night in Canada the same year this league started.
+The character retired in 1980 but this league has lived on.

 The rights to the Peter Puck cartoon is owned by Brian McFarlane.
 He was a Canadian hockey colour commentator for 27 years and Hockey Hall of Fame Media Honouree (1995).